GOTODOCO/.github/profile/README.md

 # GOTODOCO
 _CONTENT REIMAGINED_

+Your GOTO for exceptional and consistent DOCO creation, services, insight and engagement.
 Designed with intent, created for purpose.
-We are pioneering a new way with simple, considerate, and intelligent user-centric offerings for the ultimate user experiences.
+We are pioneering a new way with considerate and intelligent user-centric offerings for the ultimate user experiences.

 Learn more at [GOTODOCO](https://gotodoco.com)